Kunutza/Youtube-Playlist-Downloader/README.md

 - get_audio_stream/get_video_stream Incomplete read exception created

 ## Version 1.3
-- find available audio formats
-- find available video formats
-- find available video resolutions
+- finds available video resolutions for mp4/webm
-- find available audio abrs
+- finds available audio abrs mp4/webm
-- algorith to find all the wanted information (song number, stream number, abr, res, abr/res total count, abr/res count)
+- finds all the wanted information (song number, stream number, abr, res, abr/res total count, abr/res count)
-- find number of found streams
+- finds number of found streams
-- ask for audio format
+- asks for what audio format is going to be downloaded
-- ask for video format
+- asks for video format is going to be downloaded
-- ask for audio abr ()
+- asks for what audio abr to download
-- ask for video resolution
+- asks for what video resolution to download
-- find(make list) available audios abrs for the file_format asked
+- find(make list) available audios abrs for the file_format and abr asked
-- find(make list) available videos resolutions for the file_format asked
+- find(make list) available videos resolutions for the file_format and resolution asked

 # TODO
 - Implement documentation